goranschwarz/DbxTune/README_dbxcentral_install.txt

 	## as any SQL Server login with 'sysadmin' create the login 'dbxtune'
 	CREATE LOGIN [dbxtune] WITH PASSWORD=N'the_long_and_arbitrary_password', DEFAULT_DATABASE=[master], CHECK_POLICY=OFF, CHECK_EXPIRATION=OFF;
-	GRANT VIEW SERVER STATE    TO [dbxtune]; -- To view Server level statistics (like most DMV's) GRANT VIEW ANY DEFINITION  TO [dbxtune]; -- To be able to view Availability Groups, etc GRANT CONNECT ANY DATABASE TO [dbxtune]; -- To access DMV's in each DB, to get DB space used and index statistics
+	GRANT VIEW SERVER STATE          TO [dbxtune]; -- To view Server level statistics (like most DMV's) GRANT VIEW ANY DEFINITION        TO [dbxtune]; -- To be able to view Availability Groups, etc GRANT CONNECT ANY DATABASE       TO [dbxtune]; -- To access DMV's in each DB, to get DB space used and index statistics GRANT ADMINISTER BULK OPERATIONS TO [dbxtune]; -- On Linux: if you want to read the file '/var/opt/mssql/mssql.conf' when saving DBMS Configuration
 	## To let the user read the errorlog (via SQL)
 	use master;
 	CREATE USER [dbxtune] FOR LOGIN [dbxtune];